lanyere/card-memory-game/README.md

-# card-memory-game
+# Card Memory Game
-The memory game developed using Javascript
+Card Memory Game is an application developed using Javascript for Skillbox homework.